stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ## get ready to scale through offshoring

-Note, I am talking about scale, not removing or replacing your onshore talent.
+I am talking about scale, not removing or replacing your onshore talent.

-If your employees embrace #stratapp and remote working, you can grow your employee base anywhere.

 ### fast track the development of your best talent